spacemanspiff2007/HABApp/_doc/interface_openhab.rst

 .. _OPENHAB_EVENT_TYPES:

 **************************************
-Openhab event types
+openHAB event types
 **************************************

-Openhab produces various events that are mapped to the internal event bus.
+openHAB produces various events that are mapped to the internal event bus.
-On the `OpenHab page <https://next.openhab.org/docs/developer/utils/events.html#the-core-events>`_ there is an explanation for the various events.
+On the `openHAB page <https://next.openhab.org/docs/developer/utils/events.html#the-core-events>`_ there is an explanation for the various events.

 Item events